pyseed/swarm_cluster_lab/README.md

 you can customize:

-- count of managers/workers using MANAGERS/WORKERS in vagrant file
+- count of managers/workers using MANAGERS/WORKERS in vagrant file (with only 1 manager and 0 workers, you can try swarm using less resources, but using a pattern that will support more workers later with no change)
 - private IPs
 - storage hostname and mount point
 - data hostname
 - activate postgres using DATA_POSTGRES = true in vagrant file (default false)
 - write your own data node provisioning (setup the database engine of your choice). add it to the data node: `provision_shell(data, "data_myscript.sh")`. there is an example script for postgres (provision/data_postgres.sh).
 - registry location and its host alias
-- or comment all workers: a single manager node to try swarm, using less resources, but using a pattern that will support more workers later with no change
 - update or not the vagrant os with OS_UPDATE (default true)

 ### stack